Responsible tourism in Antarctica

-But while it is true that a flight to Buenos Aires or Ushuaia or Antarctica will contribute to climate change, so will every other flight you take, every car journey you make and every bit of food you eat that has travelled from a distant farm.
-They all contribute to the melting of polar ice, and they all, also, contribute to the altered rainfalls, drought and hurricanes across the world as a whole.
-So, it is wrong to link your link your Antarctic flights exclusively with the melting poles – and it is equally wrong to ignore all the other carbon emissions you create when thinking about how to reduce your impact on Antarctica.
+But while it is true that a flight to Buenos Aires, Ushuaia or Antarctica will contribute to the climate crisis, so will every other flight you take, every car journey you make and every bit of food you eat that has travelled from a distant farm.
+They all contribute to the melting of polar ice, and they all also contribute to the altered rainfalls, drought and hurricanes across the world as a whole.
+So it is wrong to link your Antarctic flights exclusively with the melting poles – and it is equally wrong to ignore all the other carbon emissions you create when thinking about how to reduce your impact on Antarctica.

-This leads us to the dilemma that every traveler to the Poles faces.
-There is no easy alternative to flying, and – unlike other choices we can make in our lives (choosing renewable energy over fossil fuels, Fairtrade over regular coffee, organic over mass-produced fruit) - there is no magic low carbon aviation fuel available.
+This leads us to the dilemma that every traveler to the poles faces.
+There is no easy alternative to flying and – unlike other choices we can make in our lives (choosing renewable energy over fossil fuels, Fairtrade over regular coffee, and local over shipped-in food) – there is no magic low carbon aviation fuel available right now.

 What you can do